Selectivity 2025 by topics: previous years' exams to review

 Math exams

-The math test consists of six questions, of which you must answer only four.
-Remember to explain the reasons for each answer, so that you can demonstrate your reasoning.
+The mathematics test consists of six questions, of which you must answer only four.
+Remember that you must explain the reason for all answers, so that you show the reasoning you have done.

 History exams

-The test consists of answering only two of the four questions.
-Two of the questions relate to the history of Spain, and two to the history of Catalonia.
+The test consists of answering only two of the four exercises proposed.
+Two of the exercises refer to the history of Spain and two to the history of Catalonia.

-Based on a text by a philosopher, the student is asked to answer five questions, divided into three exercises, some of which are directly related to this text.
-Remember that in each exercise, you can choose option A or option B (if you don't know the philosopher's text in exercise 1, you can try the other text).
+Based on the text of a philosopher, the student is asked to answer five questions, divided into three exercises, some of which are directly related to this text.
+Remember that in each of the exercises you can choose to do option A or option B (if in exercise 1 you do not know the philosopher's text, you can try your luck with the other text).

 Catalan literature exams

-The test consists of two parts, each focusing on the six readings in the course syllabus.
-Part one: two theoretical questions, a choice of four.
-Part two: a text commentary, a choice of two options.
+The test consists of two parts that focus on the six readings of the course syllabus.
+First part: two theoretical questions, to choose from four.
+Second part: perform a text commentary, to choose from two options.

-The test consists of two parts, each focusing on the six readings in the course syllabus.
-Part one: two theoretical questions, a choice of four.
-Part two: a text commentary, a choice of two options.
+The test consists of two parts that focus on the six readings from the course syllabus.
+First part: two theoretical questions, to be chosen from four.
+Second part: carry out a text commentary, to be chosen from two options.

 Latin exams

-The test consists of four exercises, three of which are optional.
-The first exercise is a common translation exercise.
-It assesses linguistic and cultural knowledge of Latin literature and Roman civilization.
+The test consists of four exercises, three of which offer optionality.
+The first exercise is common and a translation.
+Linguistic and cultural knowledge about Latin literature and Roman civilization are valued.

 The test consists of six questions, of which you must answer only four.
-Remember to explain the reasons for each answer, so that you demonstrate your reasoning.
+Remember that you must explain the reason for all your answers, so as to show the reasoning you have done.

 Biology exams

-In this test, you must choose a total of four questions: two of 3 points and two of 2 points.
-Each of these questions can have as many subquestions as it is worth points.
-That is, a 3-point question can have up to three sections (each of 1 point).
+In this test, you must choose a total of four questions: two worth 3 points and two worth 2 points.
+Each of these questions can have as many sub-questions as its point value.
+That is, a 3-point question can have up to three sections (each worth 1 point).

 Art history exams

 The test consists of five exercises, but you must choose only two.
-Two exercises will be commentaries on a contemporary work, and the other three will be commentaries on ancient art, medieval art, and modern art, respectively.
-Remember that you don't have to complete one exercise of each type.
-That is, both exercises can be on the same artistic style.
+Two exercises will be commentaries on a contemporary work and the other three on ancient art, medieval art, and modern art, respectively.
+Remember that it is not necessary to do one exercise of each type.
+That is, both chosen exercises can be on the same artistic style.

-On the website of the Universities Channel You can find the rest of the exams for all subjects and their answers.
+On the Universities Channel website you can find the rest of the exams for all subjects and their answers.

 stats